yangyang-onlysky/AdvFaceGAN/README.md

 please ensure your computer has installed cuda、cudnn、python3 and conda.

 The following shell installs the conda environment "frb" for preprocessing original datasets(such as [casia-webface](https://www.kaggle.com/datasets/ntl0601/casia-webface)or[lfw](http://vis-www.cs.umass.edu/lfw/lfw-deepfunneled.tgz)) with 1_prepDataset.ipynb(**We suggests you download our preprocessed Datasets in "2.
-Download Everything You Need",or must install frb environment and preprocessing original datasets with Windows operating system,Because you may cann't install tensorflow-gpt 2.6 with Linux!!!**):
+Download Everything You Need",or must install frb environment and preprocessing original datasets with Windows operating system,Because you may cann't install tensorflow-gpu 2.6 with Linux!!!**):

 ```shell
 conda deactivate